Boy mascot company commander

 Taylor steers clear of turbulence

-Knowing that strike action and revolt would be on the cards on the morning of the 14th of February, 2nd Lieutenant “Bill” Taylor had to find the middle road between the heavy handedness of camp authorities and the duty of care he felt towards the men in his platoon, many of them with families and other responsibilities.
+Knowing that strike action and revolt would be on the cards on the morning of the 14th of February, 2nd Lieutenant Taylor had to find a way.
+Between the heavy-handedness of camp authorities, and duty of care he felt towards the men in his platoon.

 I kept them on the march, well out along the Holsworthy road, and into the bush for a smoko.
 Then we began the exercises for the day.
 By the time we got back to camp the worst of the trouble was over.16

-In this way Taylor’s platoon was able to avoid, in his words, the day’s “shambles” — not just the sore heads to be nursed the next day, but the prosecutions that followed the men that had participated.
+In this way Taylor’s platoon was able to avoid, in his words, the day’s “shambles,” sore heads and prosecutions that followed the men that had participated.

 The strike’s aftermath